JohnAD/sulfur-lang/minor-goals.md

   var a = color.red
   var h = mood.blue
+  var y = color.zork
   var z = mood.happy
   ```

-  Or, mix and match the method.
+  Or, mix and match the methods.
 The key is that the language will not let you do the equivalent of an "import all" from a library.

 * A point of discussion: should you also know that you are looking at the whole file?
 The start of the file is self-evident with the top line declaration.
 But the bottom is not.
 Should we allow something like `----` or `#@` to finish the file?
 Should it be _required_ as the last line?